IP API

 What Is a Typo?

 Technically, the phrase includes errors caused by mechanical malfunction or slips of the hand or fingers.
-Still, it does not contain errors caused by ignorance, such as spelling mistakes or the altering and misuse of words like “than” and “then.”
+Still, it does not contain errors caused by ignorance, such as spelling mistakes or the misuse of words like “than” and “then.”
 Before the invention of printing, typos were referred to as “copyist’s mistakes” or “scribal errors.”

 If you’re looking for a way to ensure your company’s communication has no space for typos or errors, Mailboxlayer offers a great API tool to help you fix that.
+Similarly, if you want to ensure that your users’ locations are correctly identified for personalization, the IPstack API provides real-time geolocation data.
+This ensures that your communication is not only error-free but also tailored and accurate.

 What is Considered a Typo?